Assassination of Alexander II of Russia: Assassination

 The Tsar travelled both to and from the Manège in a closed two-seater carriage drawn by a pair of horses.
 He was accompanied by five mounted Cossacks and Frank (Franciszek) Joseph Jackowski, a Polish noble, with a sixth Cossack sitting on the coachman's left.
 The emperor's carriage was followed by three sleighs carrying, among others, the chief of police Colonel Dvorzhitzky and two officers of the Gendarmerie.

 On the afternoon of 13 March, after having watched the manoeuvres of two Guard battalions at the Manège, the Tsar's carriage turned into Bolshaya Italyanskaya Street, thus avoiding the mine in Malaya Sadovaya.
 Perovskaya, by taking out a handkerchief and blowing her nose as a predetermined signal, dispatched the assassins to the Canal.
 On his way back, the Tsar also decided to pay a brief visit to his cousin, the Grand Duchess Catherine.
 This gave the bombers ample time to reach the Canal on foot; with the exception of Mikhailov, they all took up their new positions.

-At 2:15 PM, the carriage had gone about 150 yards down the quay until it encountered Rysakov who was carrying a bomb wrapped in a handkerchief.
+At 2:15 PM, the carriage had gone about 150 yards down the quay when it encountered Rysakov who was carrying a bomb wrapped in a handkerchief.
 On the signal being given by Perovskaya, Rysakov threw the bomb under the Tsar's carriage.
 The Cossack who rode behind (Alexander Maleichev) was mortally wounded and died later that day.
 Among those injured was a fourteen year old peasant boy (Nikolai Zakharov) who served as a delivery boy in a butcher's shop.
 However, the explosion had only damaged the bulletproof carriage.
 The emperor emerged shaken but unhurt.
 Rysakov was captured almost immediately.
 Police Chief Dvorzhitsky heard Rysakov shout out to someone else in the gathering crowd.
 The coachman implored the Emperor not to alight.
 Dvorzhitzky offered to drive the Tsar back to the Palace in his sleigh.
 The Tsar agreed, but he decided to first see the culprit, and to survey the damage.
 He expressed solicitude for the victims.
-To the anxious inquires of his entourage, Alexander replied, "Thank God, I'm untouched".
+To the anxious inquiries of his entourage, Alexander replied, "Thank God, I'm untouched".